bharatsesham/low-level-design-primer/README.md

 ### Algorithms

+1. Sorting algorithms: Algorithms for sorting arrays or lists of elements, such as QuickSort, MergeSort, and HeapSort.

+2. Search algorithms: Algorithms for searching arrays or lists for specific elements, such as Binary Search and Linear Search.

+3. Graph algorithms: Algorithms for processing graph data structures, such as Depth-First Search (DFS), Breadth-First Search (BFS), and Dijkstra's Shortest Path algorithm.

+4. Dynamic Programming algorithms: Algorithms for solving problems by breaking them down into smaller sub-problems and storing their solutions, such as the Longest Common Subsequence (LCS) algorithm.

+5. Divide and conquer algorithms: Algorithms for solving problems by breaking them down into smaller sub-problems and solving them recursively, such as the Fast Fourier Transform (FFT) algorithm.

+6. Greedy algorithms: Algorithms for solving problems by making the locally optimal choice at each step, such as the Kruskal's algorithm for finding minimum spanning trees in a graph.

+7. Backtracking algorithms: Algorithms for finding solutions to problems by trying out potential solutions and undoing them if they don't work, such as the N-Queens problem.

+8. Randomized algorithms: Algorithms that use randomization to solve problems, such as the QuickSort algorithm.

+9. String algorithms: Algorithms for processing strings, such as the Knuth-Morris-Pratt (KMP) algorithm for string matching.

+10. NP-hard and NP-complete problems: Algorithms for solving some of the most difficult problems in computer science, such as the Traveling Salesman Problem and the Boolean Satisfiability Problem.

+More specific algorithms:

+1. Matrix algorithms: Algorithms for processing matrices, such as Gaussian elimination and LU decomposition.

+2. Computational geometry algorithms: Algorithms for processing geometric data, such as Convex Hull, Closest Pair of Points, and Line Intersection algorithms.

+3. Machine learning algorithms: Algorithms for training models on data and making predictions, such as Linear Regression, Logistic Regression, and Support Vector Machines (SVMs).

+4. Computer vision algorithms: Algorithms for processing image and video data, such as Image Segmentation, Object Detection, and Face Recognition algorithms.

+5. Network algorithms: Algorithms for processing data in networks, such as PageRank for analyzing the importance of nodes in a graph and Maximum Flow algorithms for finding the maximum flow in a network.

+6. Cryptographic algorithms: Algorithms for securing data, such as RSA for public key encryption and SHA-256 for hash functions.

+7. Compression algorithms: Algorithms for reducing the size of data, such as Huffman coding and LZ77 compression.

+8. Parallel algorithms: Algorithms that can be executed in parallel to speed up processing, such as MapReduce and the Parallel Prefix Sum (also known as Scan) algorithm.

+9. Artificial Intelligence algorithms: Algorithms for simulating human intelligence, such as Artificial Neural Networks and Genetic Algorithms.

+10. Blockchain algorithms: Algorithms for secure and decentralized data storage and processing, such as the Proof-of-Work (PoW) algorithm used in Bitcoin.

+11. Pattern matching algorithms: Algorithms for matching patterns in data, such as the Knuth-Morris-Pratt (KMP) algorithm for string matching.

+12. Approximation algorithms: Algorithms that produce approximate solutions to NP-hard problems, such as the Metropolis Algorithm for simulating physical systems.

+13. Monte Carlo algorithms: Algorithms that use random sampling to solve problems, such as the Monte Carlo Tree Search (MCTS) algorithm for game-playing AI.

+14. Recommender systems algorithms: Algorithms for making personalized recommendations, such as Collaborative Filtering and Matrix Factorization.

+15. Error correcting algorithms: Algorithms for detecting and correcting errors in data, such as Error Correction Codes (ECC) and Reed-Solomon codes.

+16. Scheduling algorithms: Algorithms for scheduling tasks and resources, such as the Round Robin scheduling algorithm for CPU scheduling.

+17. Decision tree algorithms: Algorithms for creating decision trees for decision making, such as the C4.5 algorithm for constructing decision trees from data.

+18. Genetic algorithms: Algorithms that mimic the process of natural selection and evolution to find solutions to optimization problems.

+19. Clustering algorithms: Algorithms for grouping similar data points into clusters, such as K-Means and Hierarchical Clustering.

+20. Deep learning algorithms: Algorithms that use deep neural networks to learn from data, such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).

 ### Data Structures

  Data structures are a way of organizing and storing data in a computer program.
 There are several commonly used data structures in computer science, including: